jauntsdn/rsocket-jvm/README.md

 ### Message streams.
 Design goals & scope

-**Fast transparent networking with practically useful set of reactive streams libraries, solely for JVM serverside applications**
+**Fast transparent networking with practically useful set of streams libraries, solely for JVM serverside applications**

-Currently rxjava3, projectreactor, smallrye-mutiny, helidon-reactive-streams.
+Currently CompletableFuture, GRPC-stubs (StreamObserver), smallrye-mutiny, rxjava3, projectreactor.

 Languages and platforms other than JVM lack framework ecosystem (and most lack single reactive streams compatible library), so there are no substantial (except populist) reasons for commitment.